JorjaFox/website/content/_posts-old-blog/2010-08-05-csi-season-11-cast-status.md

 You may notice that Jorja's name <em>is not</em> listed.
 And yet I did just post photos of her on set!
 What does that mean?
 It means we're back to special guest/recurring status for another season.
 Thankfully, we still have that email list I made up: CSI Watch.

-CSI Watch is an <strong>announcement only</strong> email list and I use it to send you reminders when episodes with Jorja are going to air.
+CSI Watch is an **announcement only** email list and I use it to send you reminders when episodes with Jorja are going to air.
 Any emails you send to the list are automatically deleted, so don't worry about spam.